manierim/adeditor/README.md

   - [ ] TODO: hide / show only selection;
   - [ ] TODO: select all unconnected waypoints _(for quick delete)_;
   - [ ] TODO: select all paths & their waypoints inside a region (left click & drag, + ctrl to add to selection);

+- Alignment of waypoints in current selection:

+  - [x] between first and last waypoint in selection
+  - [x] between last used first and last;

 - [ ] TODO: Clone selection and:

   - move,
   - rotate,
   - stretch,
   - confirm;

-* Alignment of waypoints in current selection:
-  - [x] between first and last waypoint in selection
-  - [x] between last used first and last;

 - [ ] TODO: Markers and folders management

 - [x] Unlimited Undo/Redo levels (if not by browser memory restrictions)

 - [ ] TODO: online/contextual help, documentation
-      *(currently this document is the only source of information)*
+      _(currently this document is the only source of information)_

 ## Known Issues / Limitations

 ### Slow/sluggish pan of the map

 Currently, the entire map is always rendered as a single pannable/zoomable SVG.
 When the number of rendered links is above a few hundreds the browser starts to struggle.

 A possible solution might be to only render the currently visible portion and/or dynamically reduce the LOD basing on zoom factor; alternatively also switch to canvas rendering.

 ### Slow update after waypoints or links creation/deletion

 This is probably due to the current relationship between Vue.js observables and map entities.

 A possible solution could be to make Vue.js observables "more static", and selectively update them basing on the exact type of operation performed on map entities.

 ### Upload / Download of single files

 Being a web page the editor has no direct access to the user filesystem for quick read / save operations and folder navigation.
 Everything must be uploaded or downloaded.

 This also limits the level of integration with AD Route Manager (cannot directly create a new entry in the routes.xml "index") and with the game itself (i.e. direct access to the map zip file to extract the PDA map image)